drduh/YubiKey-Guide/README.md

 **Important** Transferring keys to YubiKey is a one-way operation.
 Verify backups were made before proceeding. `keytocard` converts the local, on-disk key into a stub, which means the on-disk copy is no longer usable to transfer to subsequent YubiKeys.

 The currently selected key(s) are indicated with an `*`.

 When transferring keys, only one subkey should be selected at a time.

 ```console
 gpg --edit-key $KEYID
 ```

-The Certify key passphrase and Admin PIN will be prompted.
+The Certify key passphrase and Admin PIN are required to transfer keys.

 ## Signature key

-Select and transfer the Signature key - `*` will appear next to the selected subkey (`ssb*`):
+Type `key 1` to select the first key and `keytocard` to transfer it, then `1` as the destination:

 ```console
 gpg> key 1